-- 11. The insolvency practitioner should have procedures in place to ensure that the information and explanations provided to the debtor at each stage of the process, as appropriate (that is, assessing the options available, and then preparing and implementing an IVA) are designed to set out clearly: - a) the advantages and disadvantages of each available option; - b) the key stages and the roles of the adviser, the nominee and the supervisor; - whether the debtor will require additional specialist assistance which will not be provided by any supervisor appointed, including the likely cost of that additional assistance, if known; - d) the likely duration of the IVA and how this might be affected by any provisions concerning any family home contained in the agreement; - e) any circumstances which might affect the duration of the IVA and the potential impacts of any delays, complications or changes to the original IVA terms; - f) what is required of the debtor, including full, accurate and proper disclosure by the debtor; - g) explanations of any areas of concern about what the debtor has reported and of the consequences if the debtor fails to comply with their obligations; - h) the consequences of proposing and entering into an IVA, including the rights of challenge to the IVA, and the potential consequences of those challenges; and - i) what might happen if the IVA is not approved or not successfully completed. - 12.
+- b)d) the likely duration of the IVA and how this might be affected by any provisions concerning any family home contained in the agreement; - e) any circumstances which might affect the duration of the IVA and the potential impacts of any delays, complications or changes to the original IVA terms; - e)f) what is required of the debtor; including full, accurate and proper disclosure by the debtor; - g) explanations of any areas of concern about what the debtor has reported and of the consequences if the debtor fails to comply with their obligations; - d)h) the consequences of proposing and entering into an IVA, including the rights of challenge to the IVA, and the potential consequences of those challenges; and - e)i) what may might happen if the IVA is not approved or not successfully completed. - 12.
 Insolvency practitioners should avoid generic explanations and instead provide bespoke advice tailored to the debtor's circumstances. - 13.
 In some instances, at least part of the initial assessment of a debtor's personal and financial circumstances or the provision of advice might be carried out by a lead-generator or debt-packager.
 Any insolvency practitioner who receives a lead or a potential IVA case from a lead-generator or debt-packager, and places any reliance on the lead-generator's or debt-packager's assessment, should be able to demonstrate in each case (through retained documentation, including recordings of advice calls and detailed written notes of any such calls of which no recording was made) that the lead-generator or debt-packager (or any other person or firm involved) has also acted professionally and objectively. - 14.
 Due to the fundamental importance of the provision of full and impartial debt advice, in the case of consumer debt relief and solutions, an insolvency practitioner should ensure that appropriate due diligence is carried out on any lead-generator or debt-packager which might lead to a potential IVA appointment.
 The due diligence should include ascertaining whether the lead-generator or debt-packager is appropriately authorised or regulated to conduct such activities.